sanketsmali03/browserstack-examples-webdriverio/README.md

 - [List of Browsers & mobile devices](https://www.browserstack.com/list-of-browsers-and-platforms?product=automate) for automation testing on BrowserStack
 - [Using Automate REST API](https://www.browserstack.com/automate/rest-api) to access information about your tests via the command-line interface
 - Understand how many parallel sessions you need by using our [Parallel Test Calculator](https://www.browserstack.com/automate/parallel-calculator?ref=github)
-- For testing public web applications behind IP restriction, [Inbound IP Whitelisting](https://www.browserstack.com/local-testing/inbound-ip-whitelisting) can be enabled with the [BrowserStack Enterprise](https://www.browserstack.com/enterprise) offering
+- For testing public web applications behind IP restriction, [Inbound IP Whitelisting](https://www.browserstack.com/local-testing/inbound-ip-whitelisting) can be enabled with the [BrowserStack Enterprise](https://www.browserstack.com/enterprise) offerings.